 Patients for Profit: How Private Equity Hijacked Health Care

-This series ran in 2022 but I am linking to stories that most of you won't have read, and should.
+This series ran in 2022 but I am linking to stories that many of you won't have read, and should.

 Patients for Profit: How Private Equity Hijacked Health Care (KFF Health News) Private equity investors are rapidly scooping up thousands of health care businesses, taking over emergency rooms or entire hospitals, and becoming major players in physician practices and patient care, from cradle to grave.
 But these acquisitions are often invisible to federal regulators.
 And their profit motives raise concerns about rising prices and the quality of treatment.